Direct detection of dark matter: Cryogenic crystal detectors

-Cryogenic Crystal Detectors utilize disks of germanium and silicon cooled to around 50 millikelvin.
+Cryogenic Crystal Detectors use disks of germanium and silicon cooled to around 50 millikelvin.
 These disks are coated in either tungsten or aluminum.
 An interacting WIMP would in theory excite the crystal lattice, sending vibrations to the surface, which is held precisely at its superconductivity threshold.
 Due to this the coating material's resistivity is highly dependent on heat, enough so that the energy deposited by the vibration is detectable.

 One such detector is the Cryogenic Rare Event Search with Superconducting Thermometers (CRESST) located at the Gran Sasso National Laboratory in Assergi, Italy.
 Operating in multiple generations since 2000 CRESST has continually been evolving and improving its sensitivity range, although it has not yet definitively detected dark matter.
 As a notable side achievement, CRESST was the first experiment to detect the alpha decay of tungsten-180.
 The most recent generation of CRESST has enhanced its capabilities to detect WIMP dark matter as light as 160 MeV/c2.

 Noble gas scintillators

 Noble gas scintillators use the property of certain materials to scintillate, which is when a material absorbs energy from a particle and remits the same amount of energy as light.
 Of particular interest for dark matter detection is the use of noble gases, even more specifically liquid xenon.

 The XENON series of experiments, also located at the Gran Sasso National Lab, is a forefront user of liquid xenon scintillators.
 Common across all generations of the experiment, the detector consists of a tank of liquid xenon with a gaseous layer on top.
 At the top and bottom of the detector is a layer of photomultiplier tubes (PMTs).
 When a dark matter particle collides with the liquid xenon, it rapidly releases a photon which is detected by the PMTs.
 To cross reference this data point an electric field is applied which is sufficiently large to prevent complete recombination of the electrons knocked loose by the interaction.
 These drift to the top of the detector and are also detected, creating two separate detections for each event.
 Measuring the time delay between these allows for a complete 3-D reconstruction of the interaction.
 The detector is also able to discriminate between electronic recoils and nuclear recoils, as both types of events would produce differing ratios of the photon energy and the released electron energy.

 The most recently completed version of the XENON experiment is XENON1T, which used 3.2 tons of liquid xenon.
 This experiment produced a then record limit for the cross section of WIMP dark matter of 4.1×10^-47 cm2 at a mass of 30 GeV/c2.
-The most recent iteration of the XENON succession is XENONnT, which is currently running with 8 tones of liquid xenon.
+The most recent iteration of the XENON succession is XENONnT, which is currently running with 8 tons of liquid xenon.
 This experiment is projected to be able to probe WIMP-nucleon cross sections of 1.4×10^-48 cm2 for a 50 GeV/c2 WIMP mass.
 At this ultra-low cross section, interference from the background neutrino flux is predicted to be problematic.